*Stephen Hanley. Photograph: Eamon Ward

 Council Chief Executive, Gordon Daly declined to comment when questioned in September by The Clare Echo on whether it was worrying to see such exits from Clare Tourism DAC.
 “I don’t talk about individual staff members’ circumstances,” he said.

-This Wednesday will mark the first meeting of the Tourism Development Strategic Policy Committee (SPC) of the Council since the exits of the senior personnel.
-While it would be expected in most scenarios that the matter would be questioned and debated, elected members of Clare County Council have reluctant to publicly question decisions by management.
+This Wednesday will mark the first meeting of the Tourism Development Strategic Policy Committee (SPC) of the Council since the exits of the senior personnel where it remains to be seen whether the issue will be discussed by elected members of Clare County Council.

 During his two years with Clare Tourism, Hanley was involved with the opening of the Inis Cealtra Visitor Experience in July, announcing plans of a €1m redevelopment at Craggaunowen which recorded a 27 percent increase in visitors in 2024 and Bunratty itself had a 14% jump in visitors in 2023.